 Nairne School Philosophy

 Nairne School embraces the idea of community; that learning is enhanced when parents, children and school staff work closely together.
 We believe that social, emotional and physical development are all fundamental in contributing to high intellectual achievement.
-That’s why we embrace the UNESCO pillars of knowledge focusing on:
+That’s why we embrace the UNESCO Pillars of Education focusing on: